shub-garg/Stock-Market-Analyzer/README.md

-# flask-dashboard-template-2023
+# flask-dashboard-2023

-This is an example full stack web application built in Python with the [Flask](https://github.com/prof-rossetti/intro-to-python/blob/main/notes/python/packages/flask.md) framework.
+This is an example full stack web application built in Python with the Flask framework.
 This application displays an interactive data dashboard of stock prices over time.

 ## Setup